Skip Ribbon Commands

 This course focuses on options and futures markets, investment and risk management strategies using these derivative products, and pricing of options and futures contracts.
 Additional coverage includes basic swap agreements and exotic options.

-Course Name: Financing for Entrepreneurial Ventures
+FINA 410 Financing for Entrepreneurial Ventures Credit Hours: 3

 The focus of this course is to analyze the unique financial issues which face entrepreneurial firms and to develop a set of skills that has wide applications for such situations.
-The course covers venture capital industry and its players, sources of financing, legal aspects of venture capital, cost of capital and valuation, investment feasibility and comparable analysis, real options, and game theory.
+The course covers venture capital industry

 This course introduces the main tools and methods employed to make investment and finance decisions in residential and commercial real estate assets.
 This course aims to value real estate and determine the financial viability of decisions related to income properties such as disposition and renovation.